newtheatre/history-project/_shows/16_17/closer.md

     snapshot: mkdaZ
     publisher: HerCampus
     author: Emily Brady
-    title: Review: Contractions at the Nottingham New Theatre
+    title: "Review: Contractions at the Nottingham New Theatre"
     date: 2016-11-11
     stars: 4
     quote: "Closer is a hot-blooded and drama-filled masterclass in student theatre, [...] brought to life with striking honesty."